 Privacy Notice for Staff

-The Royal Devon is registered with the Information Commissioner’s Office to process personal and special category information under UK Data Protection legislation.
+Our Trust is registered with the Information Commissioner’s Office (ICO) to process personal and special categories of information under the Data Protection Act 2018 and our registration number is Z5368894.

 Why do we collect personal information about you?

-Your information will never be sold for direct marketing purposes or processed overseas.
+Your information will never be sold for direct marketing purposes.

 What is our legal basis for processing your personal information?